zkyseu/O2SFormer/README.md

   <summary>1.
 Eval our pretrianed models</summary>

   <!-- ### Eval our pretrianed model -->
   Download our O2SFormer model checkpoint with ResNet50 and perform the command below.
-You can expect to get the F1 about 77.80.
+You can expect to get the F1 score about 77.83.
   ```sh
   bash eval.sh /path/to/your/checkpoint
   ```